isikyus/defenders-of-kathrakopolis/acknowledgements.md

 These aren't academic references, nor recommendations.
 I'm not writing a bibliography to claim that these people are right, or that they prove I know what I'm talking about; I just want to acknowledge the real work done by other people that allowed me to make this thing for my game.

+## Acknowledgements

+I'm indebted to the other players I've had the opportunity to discuss my ideas on this with: ohokwy, the Trollslayers, and the Space Cadets.

 ## Game Rules

 * Buhlman, J et. al. 2016, _Ultimate Intrigue_, Paizo Publishing LLC, Redmond WA.